The club shall be called Hutton Football Club (the Club).

 5. The Football Club commits itself to the disabled person whenever possible and will treat such members, in aspects of their recruitment and membership, in exactly the same manner as other members.
 The difficulties of their disablement permitting assistance will be given, wherever possible to ensure that disabled members are helped in gaining access.
 Appropriate training will be made to such members who request it.

-In the event that any member feels that he or she has suffered discrimination in any way, or that the Club Policies, Rules or Code of Conduct have been broken, should follow the procedures below.
+In the event that any Member, Parent/Carer, Club or FA Official or Coach/Manager feels that he or she has suffered discrimination, experienced or witnessed something of concern or that the Club’s Policies, Rules or Code of Conduct has been broken they should report the matter to The Club Secretary or if more serious in nature, also to the Child Welfare Officer.

 1. Stay calm but act swiftly and observe the situation.
 Is there danger of further injuries?